romana/docs/Content/installation.rst

     kubectl apply -f https://raw.githubusercontent.com/romana/romana/master/docs/kubernetes/romana-kubeadm.yml

-You will need to customize this manifest if:
+You will need to customize this manifest if you:

-- you are using a non-default range for Kubernetes Service IPs
+- use a non-default range for Kubernetes Service IPs
 - want to specify your own IP range for Pod IPs
-- are running in virtualbox - have cluster nodes in multiple subnets
+- are running in virtualbox
+- have cluster nodes in multiple subnets

 See the `components <components.html>`__ page, for more detail on how to build a depoloyment that includes details specific to your cluster.